reproductionfor/Neural-heterogeneity-as-a-unifying-mechanism-for-efficient-learning-in-spiking-neural-networks/README.md

 The code is currently being prepared and will be shared  before publication.

+Running SGD experiments:
+In order to run an experiments you simply need to navigate to SuGD_code and run: python main.py

 Datasets:

 The following links will direct you to the place where you can download all datasets/data: